mocks-server/website/versioned_docs/version-1.4.0/get-started-behaviors.md

 Each behavior consists in a set of ["fixtures"](get-started-fixtures.md), which are handlers for specific requests.

-The Mocks Server can handle multiple behaviors, so you can change the API responses at your convenienve while the server is running.
+The Mocks Server can handle multiple behaviors, so you can change the API responses at your convenience while the server is running.

 ## Creating a behavior